LizzieH97/ts-game/README.md

 # PLAN

-## Game - "murder mystery"
+## Game - "Murder Mystery"

 # HTML

-    - [x] BOAT, clues around
+    - [ x ] Boat, clues around
-    - [x] click on clue to get info
+    - [ x ] Click on clue to get info
-    - [x] people around you can interview (pop-up)
+    - [ x ] People around you can interview (pop-up)
-    - [x] clues stored in a notepad
+    - [ x ] Clues stored in a notepad
+    - [ x ] Form to input theory about who you suspect

 # CSS

-    - [x] 10x10 grid?
+    - [ x ] 10x10 grid?
-    - [x] evidence notepad on the top
+    - [ x ] Evidence notepad on the top
-    - [ ] suspects sat in captains quarters? with captain?
+    - [ x ] Suspects sat in captains quarters? with captain?
-    - [ ] speech/info bubbles that appear/disappear
+    - [ x ] Speech/info bubbles that appear/disappear
-    - [x] icons/images of evidence
+    - [ x ] Icons/images of evidence

 # TS

-    - [x] buttons - evidence info pops up, suspect testimonies
+    - [ x ] Buttons - evidence info pops up, suspect testimonies
-    - [ ] access to different rooms => how to get different pages up with html
+    - [ x ] Access to different rooms => how to get different pages up with html
+    - [ x ] Typewriter effect for testimonies
+    - [ x ] Form information - Captain has to say if you're correct or not

+## Overlays:
+    - [ x ] Notebook overlay
+    - [ x ] Clues overlay - typewriter effect for testimonies
-    - [ ] moving around?
+    - [ x ] Captain's overlay for final page
+    - [ x ] Use document.querySelector and change the display from "none" to "flex" or "grid"

 # Story